 Overall, my stay was a pleasant one and I would recommend the resort.
-During the off-season, it seemed like a lot of Indian families were staying there, which made me feel good about my choice.
+During the off-season, it seemed like a lot of Indian families were staying there, which made me feel good about my choice as female traveler.
 I also enjoyed seeing the families interact with each other, which brought an unexpected cultural experience.
 Next time I go back, I want to stay at the Holiday Village as they seem to have villas and not hotel rooms.
 These also might be suited to families better as they looked bigger.

 Have you stayed at a great place in Goa?
 Where was it?